Welcome to Brad's Sandbox!

 to fall short of a few of those dictated by its opponent. -Thomas Kuhn

 What people generally fail to understand about communism is that Marx insisted that a country go through capitalism before it transitions to communism.
 This has never happened.
 The USSR, China, Cuba, North Korea and Venezuela all went straight toward communism from agrarian and feudal economies, and thus ended up as authoritarian dictatorships.
 China has in fact regressed back toward capitalism from communism, mostly out of necessity (there was hardly any "means of production" for Mao to usurp!).
 China has a "command" capitalist economy within a pseudo-communist state.
 The theory is that a capitalist country should slowly transition to socialism, and then to communism.
-So truly the world has never seen the sort of utopian or "scientific" communist state envisioned by Marx and Engels (though neither of them was any good at explaining exactly what that state would look like).
+So truly the world has never seen the sort of "scientific" communist state envisioned by Marx and Engels (though neither of them was any good at explaining exactly what that state would look like).
 Communism emerged from the ideas of the Enlightenment and has suffered horrible misinterpretation and application for some 200 years.

 My website newsflanks.com